AhmedMAbuzaid1998/parabank/README.md

 ## Usage
-To use this project, clone it on your machine and open it on your favorite IDE.
+To use this project, clone it on your machine and open it on your IDE.

 To run the test automation, you can simply run all the tests located  at the `src/main/resources/Features` dir.
 This is possible because the ParaBank application is already running on a web server.